RTJL/rtjl.github.io/clickhouse.md

     ```sql
     WITH
       '922abe7a-faaa-440c-add2-58ecd82a4cef' AS qid1,
       '30442161-538f-4862-94ce-6a92840488b8' AS qid2
     SELECT
       event,
       any(value1) AS random,
       any(value2) AS sorted_alias,
       CASE
         WHEN random < sorted_alias THEN 'random'
         WHEN random > sorted_alias THEN 'alias sorted'
         ELSE ''
       END AS faster,
       abs(random - sorted_alias) AS difference,
-        max(random, sorted_alias)/min(random, sorted_alias) AS difference_times
+      max2(random, sorted_alias)/min2(random, sorted_alias) AS difference_times
     FROM
     (
       SELECT
         arrayJoin(mapKeys(ProfileEvents)) AS event,
         ProfileEvents[event] AS value1,
         null AS value2
       FROM system.query_log
       WHERE query_id = qid1 AND type = 'QueryFinish'
       UNION ALL
       SELECT
         arrayJoin(mapKeys(ProfileEvents)) AS event,
         null AS value1,
         ProfileEvents[event] AS value2
       FROM system.query_log
       WHERE query_id = qid2 AND type = 'QueryFinish'
     )
     GROUP BY event
     ORDER BY faster, difference;